Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Causal analysis under a semi-continuous exposure

-As is common in dose-response modelling, we consider a log transformation of the continuous positive exposure $T$ to define the dose $D=\log T$, with $d$ its realized value.
-We then let $Y_i(1,d)$ represent the potential outcome for the $i$-th individual exposed at dose $d$ \citep{rubin1974random,splawa1990application}; if the $i$-th individual is unexposed, then the dose is undefined, but we denote the potential outcome as $Y_i(0,d)$ for consistency of notation, taking it as understood that $d$ is undefined.
-For a semi-continuous exposure among those exposed, the average causal effect of a one-unit increase in dose from $d$ to $d+1$ is
+As is common in dose-response modelling, we consider a log transformation of the continuous exposure $T$ if $T>0$ and refer to $D=\log T$ as the dose, with $d$ its realized value.
+We let $Y_i(1,d)$ represent the potential outcome for the $i$-th individual exposed at dose $d$ \citep{rubin1974random,splawa1990application}; if the $i$-th individual is unexposed, then the dose is undefined, but we denote the potential outcome as $Y_i(0,0)$ for consistency of notation, taking it as understood that $d$ is undefined.
+The semi-continuous nature of the exposure motivates two causal estimands.
+First, among exposed individuals we consider the causal dose-response effect Conditioning on $A=1$ defines the target population as individuals who are exposed in the observed population.
+Second, to compare exposed versus unexposed individuals, we must specify a reference dose $c$ and consider this reference dose as applying to the exposed when assessing the effect of exposure (exposed versus unexposed).
+Thus, we define

-we refer to this as the causal dose-response effect.
-To define the average causal effect of the binary exposure status we must specify a reference dose $c$ for the exposed individuals.
-We then let

-denote the average causal effect of exposure at level $c$ corresponds to those that are unexposed.
-In a sample, we often use the sample average of the log volume among the exposed group for $c$, but any reference value can of course be set.

-To identify the causal effects we extend the standard causal inference assumptions \citep{rubin1980randomization,rubin1990application, rosenbaum1983central, cole2008constructing} to the setting of a semi-continuous exposure; Appendix A provides a detailed discussion.

-\begin{assumption}[Stable Unit Treatment Value Assumption] This assumption states that the potential outcome for one individual is independent of the exposure of another individual. \end{assumption}